 Where should we go to get our Maine marriage license?

 - If you and your future spouse both live in the same Maine town, the license must be filed with that town’s clerk.

 - If you reside in different Maine towns, you must choose from one of those towns to obtain the marriage license.

 - If one of you lives in Maine and one of you is from away (from anywhere aside from Maine), the marriage license must be obtained from the Maine town where the Maine resident lives.

-- If neither of you live in Maine, the you can obtain your license in any town in the state.
-(We suggest Stockton Springs, where French’s Point is located, so that if you need a certified copy many years from now, it will be easy to recall where the license came from.)
+- If neither of you live in Maine, you can obtain your license in any town in the state.
+(We suggest Stockton Springs, where French’s Point is located so that if you need a certified copy many years from now, it will be easy to recall where the license came from.)